 This course is designed to increase the skills of English language learners in basic conversation, listening and pronunciation of the English language.
 This course is taught through total English immersion.
+Not Applicable to the Associate Degree

-COMPOSITION BASED ESL LEVEL 1 - BEGINNING
+COMPOSITION BASED ESL LEVEL 1 - BEGINNING LECTURE: 72 contact hours per semester